 Choose your desired Protein, Carb, and Vegetable, and the amount of each.
 They will be prepared to in our EZ Fit Meals kitchen by our chef and available for pick up on he following Sunday by noon.

 These are complete meals and are prepared using family recipes passed down through the generations.
 Use them to add some mouth-watering variety to your weekly meals and enjoy!

 A healthy breakfast is the great way to start your day!
 Choose one of our Breakfast options to get your day off to the best start possible!

 STEP 3 - SET YOUR PICKUP

-Once prepared to your specifications, meals are delivered to one of our convenient pick-up locations and available to be picked up on Sunday after 12:00 Noon.
+Once prepared to your specifications, meals are delivered to one of our convenient pick-up locations and available to be picked up on Saturday after 2pm.
 You decide which location is most convenient for you!